basho/basho_docs/source/languages/en/riak/theory/concepts/aae.md

 called "cold data" that may not be read for long periods of time, even months or years, and is thus not reachable by read repair.

-AAE is enabled by default in Riak.
+Although AAE is enabled by default, it can be turned off if necessary.

 ## AAE and Scalability